stonepros/stone/doc/dev/session_authentication.rst

 ==============================================
-Session Authentication for the Cephx Protocol
+Session Authentication for the Stonex Protocol
 ==============================================
 Peter Reiher
 7/30/12

-The original Cephx protocol authenticated the client to the authenticator and set up a session key used to authenticate the client to the server it needs to talk to.
+The original Stonex protocol authenticated the client to the authenticator and set up a session key used to authenticate the client to the server it needs to talk to.
 It did not, however, authenticate the ongoing messages between the client and server.
 Based on the fact that they share a secret key, these ongoing session messages can be easily authenticated by using the